princekeshri22/CollatzConjecture/README.md

 # CollatzConjecture
 The Collatz conjecture is a conjecture in mathematics that concerns sequences defined as follows:

-1. start with any positive integer n.
+1. Start with any positive integer n.

 2. Then each term is obtained from the previous term as follows:
   1. If the previous term is even, the next term is one half of the previous term.